ghostery/adblocker/bench/comparison/README.md

 # Comparison With Other Blockers

-This micro-benchmarks compares different content-blockers network-filter matching engines.
+These micro-benchmarks compare different content-blockers network-filter matching engines.

 ## Running Benchmarks